msimerson/mail-dmarc/DEVELOP.md

 Visit your fork on the GitHub web site.
 On the main page of your fork is a ***Pull Request*** button.
 That is how you submit your changes to the main repo.

-# Check Mail::DKIM build status:
+# Check Mail::DMARC build status:

 [![Build Status](https://travis-ci.org/msimerson/mail-dmarc.png?branch=master)](https://travis-ci.org/msimerson/mail-dmarc)